 Our policies need to evolve to reflect the diversity and complexity of modern families, recognising and supporting every form of care.
 Whether it’s grandparents, siblings, uncles and aunties, friends, or extended family, all caregivers deserve the time, flexibility and resources to provide the love and support that families as a whole—need to thrive.
 No caregivers should be left behind!

 Employers can support all employees with caregiving responsibilities by offering a range of flexible and inclusive policies beyond just parental leave.
-Ensure that your workplace actively encourages and implements an inclusive culture where an understanding and flexibility that values the diverse caregiving responsibilities of all employees, including those who care for family members with disabilities or long-term health conditions.
+Ensure that your workplace actively encourages and implements an inclusive culture with an understanding and flexibility that values the diverse caregiving responsibilities of all employees, including those who care for family members with disabilities or long-term health conditions.
 This helps foster a more supportive and productive work environment where employees with caregiving duties can thrive.

 Support From The Leadership Level